o54ma-4l5h4r1f/JUSTCTFs/README.md

 $ sudo docker-compose down
 ```

-I have included the solutions of the challenges in the `solve.py` file within each directory, so check them out ^^.
+I have included the solutions of the challenges in the `solve.py` file within each directory, so check them out.

 ```bash
 $ cd <challenge>